Jaaystones/private-events/README.md

 has_many: event_attendees
 ```
 # Collaborations
-Collabvorations are accepted! create a pull request.
+Collaborations are accepted!
 A good client side design would be perfect